Hays, Kansas: History

 Hays experienced significant racial violence during the same period.
-In 1869, the murder of Union Pacific watchman James Hayes led to the lynching of three African American soldiers.
+On January 7, 1869, the murder of Union Pacific watchman James Hayes led to the lynching of three African American soldiers of the 38th US Infantry Regiment.
 That same year, six black soldiers at Fort Hays were murdered, their bodies were dropped in a well that was sodded over, and they were falsely reported as deserters.
 A mob then hunted down and lynched two black barbers, and the town's black residents were expelled.
 This and numerous other racial incidents throughout the last half of the 19th century gave Hays a reputation as a sundown town.
 African Americans living in nearby Nicodemus were not welcome after dark.
 No signs formally establishing this policy were posted, but the town's reputation for racial discrimination persisted for decades.
 Hays City became the county seat of Ellis County in 1870, and the town became more civilized.
 Rougher elements of the populace had begun to leave in the late 1860s, many following the Kansas Pacific railroad construction west to Sheridan or moving south to Dodge City.
 Volga Germans started settling in Ellis County in 1876, finding its land suitable for their lifestyle and the types of crops they had grown in Russia.
 They brought with them Turkey Red Wheat, a type of winter wheat whose cultivation contributed to the agricultural transformation of the region.
 Bukovina Germans began settling in the area in 1886.
 These groups had a significant impact on the local way of life, establishing Hays as a regional center of ethnic German culture.
-Hays City was incorporated in 1885, and, in 1895, it was renamed as simply Hays.
+Hays City was incorporated in 1885, and in 1895, it was renamed as simply Hays.

 Fort Hays closed in 1889.
 In 1900, the Kansas delegation to the U.S. Congress secured the fort's land and facilities for educational purposes.
 The following year, the Kansas Legislature established the Fort Hays Experiment Station, part of Kansas State Agricultural College, on the Fort Hays reservation and set aside land for the Western Branch of Kansas State Normal School, which opened in 1902 and eventually became Fort Hays State University.
 Fort Hays opened as a historical park in 1929 and was later acquired by the Kansas Historical Society.
 In 1967, it became the Fort Hays State Historic Site.

 Several disasters have struck Hays over the course of its history.
 In 1895, fire destroyed 60 buildings downtown.
 Severe floods occurred in 1907 and 1951.
 In 1919, three Standard Oil gasoline tanks exploded, killing eight and injuring approximately 150 people.
 In 1935, the city experienced violent dust storms as part of the Dust Bowl.